Key Takeaways:

 All infringing copies or all plates used for making infringing copies found in the possession of the person convicted shall be destroyed, as the court may direct.

-In conclusion, the Indian Copyright Act 1957 plays a vital role in safeguarding the interests of creators, stimulating creativity and innovation.
+The Indian Copyright Act of 1957 plays a vital role in safeguarding the interests of creators and stimulating creativity and innovation.

 The Act, which aligns with international conventions, provides extensive protection for various forms of creative expressions, securing the rights of authors, artists, producers, and performers, and ensuring that their intellectual labor is respected and rewarded.